Triangle building: Construction and inauguration

 Triangle building under construction in 2007, as seen in the distance across the Parc du Cinquantenaire.

 The main structure of the present triangular building was completed in 2009.
 Referred to as The Capital by Axa, the building was originally divided into 6 technically independent sections named after the capitals of the six founding member states of the European Union (EU): Rome, Paris, Berlin, Luxembourg, Amsterdam and Brussels, respectively.
 In the centre is a large circular courtyard which is heavily planted and, in 30 years from its construction, the architect insisted it will look "magnificent".

 Axa intended to split the complex between the commission, national embassies and private companies.
 However the Commission refused to share the building.
 Negotiations became drawn out but as of August 2010 the Commission and Axa were close to a signature for the whole building.
 In July 2010 European Personnel Selection Office (EPSO) entered one of the six parts of the buildings, occupying 9000m² out of a total of 54000m².
-It was later joined by the Foreign Policy Instruments Service (FPI) and the EEAS, whose staff had previously been dispersed across six buildings.
+It was later joined by the Service for Foreign Policy Instruments (FPI) and the EEAS, whose staff had previously been dispersed across six buildings.

 Tenants

 The Commission leased 50,000 m^{2} of the 60,000 m^{2} block for at least 15 years at a cost of around €10 million a year.
 The new EEAS fills most of the space, with some room left for assorted Commission departments.
 EPSO has in a separate contract leased a 10,000 m^{2} chunk from July 2010.
 The building is owned by the French insurance company AXA.
-Further space will be let to street-side shops.
+Further space has been let to street-side shops.
 The EEAS lease is €12 million-a-year, with the first year free (before moving in, the staff of the newly formed EEAS were housed in six separate buildings at a cost of €25 million a year).
 The EEAS was inaugurated on 1 December 2010 in the lobby of the building.

-The building also hosts the Foreign Policy Instruments Service, a minor department of the Commission.
+The building also hosts the Service for Foreign Policy Instruments, a minor department of the Commission.